|

 Veterans LCI page on the chapter website, or email:

-peers, share experiences, and expand your
+with peers, share experiences, and expand your

 |